sftpplus/sftpplus-docs/src/doc_source/configuration-identity/groups.rst

     access using a list of known SSH keys for each user.

-    It is defined as a path to a folder containing files with allowed SSH keys, each file name being associated with an account name.
+    It is defined as a path to a folder containing files with allowed SSH keys, where each file name is associated with an account name.

     Set it to the empty value to disable SSH key-based authentication.